SuperTeamXx/Super-XP-Games/README.md

 # Super-XP-Games
-This page is in development and not working.
+This page is now in beta and has a good amount of really fun games!
+[Check it out!](https://superteamxp.github.io/Super-XP-Games/Super-XP-Games)